Research

 Homepage Paper Video Code ACM Portal

-• Computer Graphics Forum (Proc. of Eurographics), 2019
+• Computer Graphics Forum (Proc. of Eurographics), 2021

-Paper Video Wiley Online Library
+Paper Presentation Fast Forward Wiley Online Library